Personality and History

 Spring 2011: Left Morgan County, Alabama wintering area after March 7 with mate 213.
 They completed migration to Necedah NWR area by March 21.
 The pair was incubating on their nest by April 12 but the nest failed about Apr.
 30 and the pair was observed feeding in an area off the refuge on May 2.

-Spring 2013: Crane #218 and mate #213 were detected arriving back at Wisconsin's Necedah NWR on March 30.
-They soon had a nest together.
+Spring 2013: Crane #18-02 and mate #13-02 were detected arriving back at Wisconsin's Necedah NWR on March 30.
+They soon had a nest together, but the nest failed and the pair did not re-nest this summer.

 Back to "Meet the Flock 2002"